adotcoop/adotcoop.github.io/about.md

 ## About this site

-This site focuses on the main technologies I know about -  SCCM (MEMCM), Intune, VDI (WVD _and_ Citrix) and Windows.
-For a while I did a bit of Information Security and became a CISSP so there might be a bit of cybersecurity thrown in.
+This site focuses on the main technologies I know about - SCCM (MEMCM), Intune, VDI and Windows.